seanlion/near-protocol-log-watcher/README.md

 ## Log watcher for Near node
 The project is a real time log watcher.
 It reads an output log file from a NEAR node, and filters the selected keywords (‘ERROR’, ‘panic’).
 If it exists, the watcher alarms the operator to monitor the node by sending a log line to the slack channel.

+(but there is one caveat that this project might works strangly under macOS.(Node JS `fs.watch` is unstable under macOS).
+I recommend using it under linux.

 ### Setup
 **Environment**
 - node.js v14 or v16